 - (1) Application Approval: A participant must submit an application along with additional documentation that shows proof of ownership and usage for the old truck.
-An inspection of the current truck is required to complete review of the application.
-Upon receipt of a complete application, District staff will assign the project for a pre-inspection, which includes a visual inspection of the operational condition of the truck along with photographs of the truck, VIN number, Gross Vehicle Weight Rating (GVWR) and engine information that will be reviewed for eligibility. - (2) Contract Execution: District staff will review submitted applications and issue a draft contract if the application is deemed eligible.
+A pre-inspection of the current truck on application is required to complete the review of an application.
+Upon receipt of a complete application, District staff will assign the project for a preinspection, which includes a visual inspection of the operational condition of the truck along with photographs of the truck, VIN number, Gross Vehicle Weight Rating (GVWR) and engine information that will be reviewed for eligibility.
+The applicant also has the option to have a dealership perform the pre-inspection prior to application submittal.
+In this option, the dealership must take all required photographs, complete an inspection form and sign a certification verifying the inspection is true and accurate. - (2) Contract Execution: District staff will review submitted applications and issue a draft contract if the application is deemed eligible.
 Participants will then sign the draft contract and return to the District for final signatures and contract execution.
 Funds are not guaranteed until a contract has been issued and executed.
-The participant will then have a specified amount of time to purchase/take delivery of the new truck and surrender the old truck to an approved program dismantler. - (3) Reimbursement (Claim for Payment): Once a Participant has purchased and taken delivery of their new truck they may submit a claim packet.
+The participant will then have a specified amount of time to purchase/take delivery of the new truck and surrender the old truck to an approved program dismantler.

+- (3) Reimbursement (Claim for Payment): Once a Participant has purchased and taken delivery of their new truck they may submit a claim packet.
 A complete claim packet is required as part of the reimbursement process and must include a completed and signed claim form, copies of any invoices for the purchase, proof of insurance and registration and a completed Old Truck Status Form which identifies the program dismantler for the old truck.
-Funding is awarded at 45% of the total eligible cost of the replacement truck as a reimbursement.
 The eligible cost is calculated based on the invoiced price prior to any grants, incentives, or non-manufacturer discount applied, minus any ineligible items.
-The submission of a complete claim packet initiates the scheduling of the post-inspections, which must be completed before incentive funds can be paid.
-The post-inspection of the old diesel truck will verify that the vehicle was rendered permanently inoperable by the dismantler as per the dismantler requirements and the post-inspection of the new truck will verify the new equipment.
-District staff will review submitted claim packets and post-inspections and reimburse for eligible costs, up to the contracted amount.
+The submission of a claim packet initiates the scheduling of the post-inspections, which must be completed before incentive funds can be paid.
+The post-inspection of the old truck will verify that the vehicle was rendered permanently inoperable by the dismantler as per the dismantler requirements and the post-inspection of the new truck will verify the correct new equipment was purchased and meets the criteria set forth in the contract.
+The District staff will review submitted claim packets and post-inspections and reimburse for eligible costs, up to the contracted amount. - (4) Dismantler Requirements: The Program requires the current truck to be permanently destroyed.
+Destruction of the current truck's chassis and engine permanently removes the old, high-emitting truck from operation.
+This requirement has been established to ensure that emission reductions are real and prevents the current truck from being moved into another locale to continue emitting high levels of pollutants.
+A list of participating dismantlers can be found at www.valleyair/grants/truckreplacement.htm. - (5) Annual Report: Projects that are awarded a contract will be subject to a project life up to five (5) years commencing on the day the replacement truck is purchased, as indicated on the dealership's final sales invoice.
+Applicants will be required to submit annual reports to the District for the life of the project.
+Annual reports will be provided by the District and mailed to applicants annually approximately one year from the date of the final sales invoice.